stablekernel/aqueduct/source/docs/testing/best_practices.md

 ### Use Test Driven Development (or something close to it)

+In Aqueduct, testing is a first-class citizen.
 The preferred method of development is to write tests using `TestClient` - as opposed to using a client application to 'eyeball' test an endpoint in development.

 Developers should at minimum write tests for the 'success case' of an endpoint and should use automated testing to verify that code written in the future does not impact code written in the past.
+Aqueduct has behavior and tooling for testing applications that interface with a database or other external services.

 ### Use a bin Script to Verify Assumptions